WhiskeyYankee/EDAmigo/README.md

 # Contents of EDAmigo

 EDAmigo contains a comprehensive vignette, two datasets, and the functions listed below.
-All dates/times should be properly defined as 'Date', 'POSIXct', or 'POSIXlt' class prior to using EDAmigo functions.
+All dates/times should be properly defined as 'Date', 'POSIXct', or 'POSIXlt' class prior to using EDAmigo functions. <br> <br>

 **handleSpecial()** Finds and removes special characters from a dataframe.
 The function defaults to user interaction.